swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 specified in `toolset2.json`, but `/usr/bin/clang -pedantic` from `toolset1.json` will still be used.

-Tools not specified in any of the supplied toolset files will be looked up in existing implied search paths that are used without toolsets, even when `toolsetRootPath` is present.
+Tools not specified in any of the supplied toolset files will be looked up in existing implied search paths that are used without toolsets, even when `rootPath` is present.
 We'd like toolsets to be explicit in this regard: if a tool would like to participate in toolset path lookups, it must provide either a relative or an absolute path in a toolset.